 Materials and tools

-• A Cricut machine (I’m using the Cricut Maker but the Explore family could also work.
+- A Cricut machine (Maker family, Explore family, Cricut Venture or a Cricut Joy Xtra would work.
 Unfortunately, the Cricut Joy doesn’t work for “Print and Cut”)

-• Printable vinyl (here’s the one I was using in the video, but for school supplies, I recommend the Cricut brand and you’ll see why at the bottom of this post!
+- Printable vinyl (here’s the one I was using in the video, but for school supplies, I recommend the Cricut printable vinyl, or even better, the Cricut waterproof printable sticker set and you’ll see why at the bottom of this post!)

 Is printable vinyl waterproof?

-Now, even though it is written “waterproof” directly on the package, it is not totally waterproof.
+Now, even though it is written “waterproof” directly on the package, it is not completely waterproof.
 I would say more, water-resistant… to a certain point.

 It can withstand a bit of water but don’t submerge the sticker completely in water.
 If you do and don’t touch it while it’s wet, it will stay unharmed.